-The Best Beaches on Rottnest Island
+Best Beaches on Rottnest Island (2026 Guide)

 Rottnest Island is renowned for its pristine beaches, turquoise waters and abundant marine life.
 With over 60 stunning beaches and bays scattered across the island, it’s a dream destination for sun-seekers, snorkelers and surfers alike.
 In this post, we’ll guide you through the top beaches on Rottnest Island, each offering its own distinct charm and coastal beauty.